daattali/beautiful-jekyll/_posts/2018-07-10-helpful-civil-tech-organizations-for-your-project.md

 layout: post
 title: Helpful civil tech organizations for your project
 bigimg: /img/architecture-blur-bridge-314378.jpg
-tags: [opensource, code, social, civictech]
+tags:
+  - opensource
+  - code
+  - social
+  - civictech
+published: true
 ---

-Civil tech organizations which help you realize your idea on open source app
+I would like to show you civil tech organizations which help you realize your idea of an open source app.

 ### Code for Poland